ifm/ifm3d-examples/README.md

   messages from the camera.
 * [ex-pcicclient_set_io](ex-pcicclient_set_io.cpp) Shows how to mutate the digial IO pins on the O3D camera by the PCIC interface.
+* [ex-simpleImage_ppm_io](simpleimage/example/ex-simpleImage_ppm_io.cpp) Shows how to write your own image container which does not depend on PCL nor OpenCV.

 LICENSE
 -------